Cradle Cap Do’s and Don’ts for a Healthy Baby Scalp

 How Long Does Cradle Cap Usually Last?

 Cradle cap typically lasts a few weeks to several months.
-Don’t worry—it’s common and often resolves on its own.
+It’s common and often resolves on its own.
 Regular gentle cleansing can help speed up the process and keep your baby’s scalp healthy.

 Are There Any Specific Foods That Can Worsen Cradle Cap?

 Certain foods, like dairy and gluten, might trigger skin reactions in some babies, potentially worsening cradle cap.
-It’s best to monitor your child’s diet and consult a pediatrician for personalized advice and recommendations.
+Monitor your child’s diet and consult a pediatrician for personalized advice and recommendations.

 What Are the Best Home Remedies for Cradle Cap?

-When it comes to cradle cap, you can try applying coconut oil or olive oil, gently massaging it into the scalp.
+Try applying coconut oil or olive oil and gently massaging it into the scalp.
 Afterward, use a soft brush to remove flakes.
-This’ll help soothe your baby’s skin effectively.
+This helps soothe your baby’s skin effectively.

 Conclusion

-In conclusion, managing cradle cap doesn’t have to feel like conquering a mountain of scales.
-By keeping your baby’s scalp clean and gently brushing away the buildup, you’re paving the way for a healthy head of hair.
+Managing cradle cap doesn’t have to feel like conquering a mountain of scales.
+Keeping your baby’s scalp clean and gently brushing away the buildup goes a long way toward a healthy scalp.
 Avoid harsh soaps and resist the urge to scratch, as these can turn a simple care routine into a battlefield.
-If symptoms persist, don’t hesitate to reach out to your pediatrician—your baby’s comfort is worth its weight in gold.
+If symptoms persist, reach out to your pediatrician — your baby’s comfort is worth its weight in gold.